-A large-screen TV set that has employed one of several technologies for generating the image.
-Rear-projection TVs (RPTVs) were developed to extend the size of a TV screen beyond the CRT TV, which for all practical purposes reached 36".
-Introduced in the 1970s and very popular throughout the 1980s and 1990s, at the end of 2012, Mitsubishi, the only remaining vendor of RPTVs, ceased production of its DLP-based 82" and 92" sets.Although always bulky, the RPTV was shallower than any CRT would have been at that size, because the image is projected through a series of lenses and mirrors that flip it up and over rather than straight toward the screen as with a CRT.
-They Started with CRT Guns The first sets used three 7" CRTs to generate red, green and blue light.
-Newer technologies used tiny microdisplay panels that resulted in even shallower sets, although nowhere near as thin as plasma and LCD TVs.
-A Lot of TV for the Money Early rear-projection systems suffered from a narrow viewing angle.
-Because the screen itself is a lens, standing up or moving off to the side changes the brightness of the image for the viewer.
-However, newer sets had wider viewing angles, and although perhaps never as visually dazzling as plasma, they were the only large-screen TVs available for many years.
-See viewing angle.Rear Vs. Front Projection Rear projection systems have a fixed screen size, whereas front projectors can change their screen size by replacing the external screen and repositioning the unit (see front-projection TV).
+An earlier large-screen TV set that has employed one of several technologies for generating the image.
+Rear-projection TVs (RPTVs) were developed to extend the size of a TV screen beyond the CRT TV, which for all practical purposes maxed out at 36".
+Introduced in the 1970s and very popular throughout the 1980s and 1990s, at the end of 2012, Mitsubishi, the only remaining vendor of RPTVs, ceased production of its DLP-based 82" and 92" sets (for a novel rear-projection device, see SPUD).Although RPTVs were still bulky, no CRT TV could have been built with as large a screen.
+Using mirrors and lenses, the projected image was flipped up and over rather than straight toward the screen.The Largest Screen for the MoneyEarly rear-projection systems suffered from a narrow viewing angle.
+Because the screen itself was a lens, standing up or walking off to the side dramatically changed the brightness.
+Although newer sets had wider viewing angles and were the only large-screen TVs available for many years, they were nowhere near as visually dazzling as the flat TVs that followed.
+See viewing angle.Rear vs. Front ProjectionRPTVs were a fixed size, whereas front projectors can change their screen dimension by changing the external screen and repositioning the unit (see front-projection TV).
 See microdisplay, plasma, LCD and video/TV history.